Skip to main content

 Worktrees are our #1 productivity tip.
 Run up to 5 parallel terminal instances plus additional web sessions.

-In February 2025, Anthropic released the --worktree command, completely changing this situation.
-Now you can run claude -w feature-1, claude -w feature-2, and claude -w bugfix-1 in three terminals, with each Agent working in an isolated environment without interfering with each other.
+In February 2025, Anthropic released the --worktree command, completely changing the game.
+Now you can run claude -w feature-1, claude -w feature-2, and claude -w bugfix-1 in three separate terminals, with each Agent working in its own isolated environment without interfering with each other.

 Understanding Worktree

 Imagine you're an architect designing three different rooms simultaneously.
-The traditional way is to draw on the same blueprint, which can get messy with constant changes.
-Worktree gives you three separate blueprints, each dedicated to one room's design, to be merged into the main blueprint later.
+The traditional approach is drawing on the same blueprint, which gets messy with constant changes.
+Worktree gives you three separate blueprints, each dedicated to one room's design, to be merged back into the master plan later.

 Why Not Just Clone Multiple Times

-You might ask: why not just clone multiple copies?
+You might ask: why not just clone the repo multiple times?

 ApproachDisk UsageSync DifficultyCleanup Complexity

-Git WorktreeOnly working files, shared .gitAuto-shared historygit worktree remove
+Git WorktreeWorking files only, shared .gitAuto-shared historygit worktree remove

 Prerequisites